izyware/izy-proxy/README.md

 # Changelog

 ## V6.8
+* 6800004: add lib/monitoring library from streaming server
+    * customers have requested that logging tools for streams be provided at the base server level
+    * useful for granular logging control and live streaming properties (data frequency, QOS) monitoring
+* 6800003: add proper error handling for json parser
 * 6800002: runpkg new feature - support specifying the full network url.
     * service reference schema now supporting `[http[s]:]//localhost[:port]/${path}/${action}`
     * without this feature, rpc applications (i.e. selenium) will be forced to run on port 80 and can only use `//localhost/${path}/${action}`